-A comprehensive guide on how to tie down your motorcycle when moving from place to place!
+The most comprehensive guide on how to tie down a motorcycle on a trailer when moving from place to place!

-Keep reading our guide on the best way to tie down a motorcycle and get to where you need to be as safely as possible.
+Continue reading our guide on the best way to tie down a motorcycle on a trailer and get to where you need to be as safely and securely as possible.

 First off, what do you need to secure your motorcycle?
 Make sure you understand the necessary steps and secure the right items.
 It’s a good first step to have a chat with other moto enthusiasts.
 This could be a good way to get some good advice and gain some insights.
 Talking to others, especially those who have experience, can save you from a lot of rookie mistakes and prevent a lot of grief for you and your prized motorcycle.

-We recommend using heavy duty ratchet straps to tie down your bike.
-By using these straps, the motorcycle will maintain the tension and strength needed to keep it suspended and secured.
+We recommend using some heavy duty ratchet straps as the best tie downs for trailers especially with motorcycles.
+By using these tie-down straps, the motorcycle will maintain the tension and strength needed to keep it suspended and completely secured.
 One of the other extra benefits is that these straps have soft loops.
 They can easily be attached to the hooks, making for a practical solution.
-This great feature will prevent your precious ride from being scratched or damaged by the metal components of the ratchet straps.
+This great feature will prevent your precious bike handlebars from being scratched or damaged by the metal components of the ratchet straps.

 You can also opt to purchase a motorcycle wheel chock.
 This is great to have on hand, as it will help keep the bike stabilized, while you start to attach the straps.

-Before you even put the bike onto the vehicle, prepare the straps.
-Connect them to the corners of your vehicle and lay them stretched out to the middle.
-Performing this step after you load in your motorcycle can be quite awkward.
-If you don’t set up the straps in advance, you might risk increasing your chances of knocking over your motorcycle.
+Before you even put the bike onto the trailer, you might want to prepare the straps.
+Connect them to the anchor points of your trailer and lay them stretched out to the middle.
+Performing this step after you load in your motorcycle can feel a little awkward.
+If you choose not to set up the straps in advance, you might risk increasing your chances of accidentally knocking over your motorcycle.

 You can still do this on your own, but you need to take extra care and be cautious!

-After the straps are ready, load the motorcycle and put the kickstand down.
-Get the front tied down.
+After the straps are prepared and ready for action, load your motorcycle and put the kickstand down.
+Get the front tied down and tightened.
 After the front has been finished, put the kickstand back up.
 This will allow you to make sure that the kickstand is adequately protected during transportation.

 To securely fasten the straps to the bike, you need to attach the front straps to the lower triple trees.
 This is the part that connects the front forks together, linking them to the frame.
 After you have done this, get the front wheel against the front panel.